codazoda/notes/InterviewOutline.md

 ## Personality

+- Openers

+	- Our team...

 	- Do you have any questions for me?

+- General

+	- What was the last movie you watched?

+	- What do you read on a weekly basis?

+	- What books have you read lately?

 	- What are you passionate about in your personal life?

 	- What are your hobbies, outside of work?

 	- What are you passionate about in your professional life?

-	- What was the last movie you watched?

-	- What do you read on a weekly basis?

-	- What books have you read lately?

 	- Have you ever played on a sports team?